 Keep your snake plant in a warm area, free from both hot and cold drafts though will happily tolerate most radiators and other heat sources.
 You should also do your best to avoid exposing your plant to large swings in air temperature.

 If you’re planning on growing snake plants outdoors, see our in-depth guide on the ideal hardiness zones for these plants to thrive.

 Although snake plants have a reputation for surviving in low light, they will perform best in bright, indirect light.
 While it’s true these hardy plants can live in shady areas, they may suffer if you leave them in dark spots for a long time (such as bedrooms).

 If you notice your snake plant’s leaves are turning yellow, move it to an area that receives a bit more light.

 8) Sap-Sucking Pests

 Even though snake plants are hardy, they are still susceptible to pests.
 Sap-sucking pests including aphids, mealybugs, spider mites, and thrips can piece leaves and remove plant sap.

 While minor damage isn’t a cause for concern, large numbers of pests can lead to serious small spots, also known as stippling.
-When lots of these tiny creatures feed at once, snake plant leaves can turn yellow, drop, or display signs of drooping.
+When lots of these tiny creatures feed at once, snake plant leaves can turn yellow, drop, or display signs of drooping or falling over.

 To prevent this damage, remove pests as soon as you spot them.
 You can use a wet, soapy cloth to wipe insects off your plant.
 Alternatively, you can spray the pests with insecticidal soap or horticultural oil.